State Advisory Council (SAC)

 Physical, Behavioral, Mental Health

 This subcommittee focuses on ensuring the holistic well-being of young children by addressing their physical, behavioral, and mental health needs.
-The subcommittee advocates for policies, practices, and resources that support the health and development of children and provide critical recommendations for families and early childhood educators that address challenging behaviors.
+The subcommittee advocates for policies, practices, and resources that support the health and development of children and provide critical recommendations for families and early childhood educators that address challenging provider needs within the education and care setting.

 Co-Chairs